 Supplies:

-• Bead stringing wire (a soft, coated wire; beadalon is what I use – make sure the diameter/gauge is right for your beads and note that it comes in different finishes)
+• Bead Stringing Wire (a soft, coated wire; beadalon is what I use – make sure the diameter/gauge is right for your beads)

-• A large needle – if you’re stringing your felt beads, not required for beads with drilled holes
+• A Large Needle – if you’re stringing felt balls, NOT required for beads with drilled holes

 Crimp pliers

-Here’s how you use the crimp pliers.
-Use the part of the pliers closest to the handle (half circle across from two half circles – see photos at beginning of this post) and gently squeeze the crimp bead.
-The crimp pliers with smoosh the crimp bead into a figure eight (next photo).
+Use the part of the pliers closest to the handle (half circle across from two half circles) and gently squeeze the crimp bead.
+The crimp pliers will smoosh the crimp bead into a figure eight (next photo).

 Crimp bead squished into figure eight.

 Then use the second part of the pliers (half circle across from half circle) to create a “C’ from the two loops of the figure eight.
 Gently squeeze to close the newly formed “C”.
 This will lock the wires in place.
-At this point you can also cover the crimp with a special crimp bead cover that I rarely bother with.
+At this point you can also cover the crimp with a special crimp bead cover (like this or this).
+I did not use a crimp cover for this project.

 Here is the crimp bead closed.

-Then I proceeded to string on my beads.
-If you are stringing felted wool beads, thread the coated beading wire through a needle first.
+Then proceed with stringing on beads.
+If you are stringing felted wool beads, thread the coated beading wire through a large needle first.
 You will need a needle to pierce your densely felted balls.
+But if you’re using beads with a hole, you’ll find the coated beading wire is rigid enough to easily thread beads without a needle:

 Voila!